 Optimization of a dual phase model alloy Supervisor: Karen Pantleon (kapa@mek.dtu.dk) The development of advanced methods for materials characterization often requires well defined, simplified materials both for testing purposes and fundamental materials investigations.
 For example, for understanding the elastic and plastic deformation behaviour of multiphase materials on the sub-micron scale, a copper-iron alloy is considered a suitable model system.
 As copper and iron are practically immiscible at room temperature, the resulting microstructure of the iron-copper alloy will consist of well-separated regions of copper and iron.
 These two single phases with their specific crystal structure (FCC copper and BCC iron) represent an interesting combination of essentially different mechanical properties within the multiphase material.
-The project aims at - the synthesis of such a model alloy consisting of 50wt% Cu and 50wt% Fe - the optimization of the internal structure of the alloy with special focus on homogeneous distribution of the two phases and uniform grain sizes in the range of only a few micrometers up to several tenths of micrometers - comparison of such Cu-Fe bulk alloy with a coating of alternating Cu- and Fe-layers The practical work involves, in addition to appropriate heat treatment procedures, thorough analysis of the microstructure applying various microscopic techniques (light and electron microscopy) and X-ray diffraction for the phase-specific determination of preferred crystallographic orientations of grains and internal lattice strain.
+The project aims at and - the synthesis of such a model alloy consisting of 50wt% Cu and 50wt% Fe - the optimization of the internal structure of the alloy with special focus on a homogeneous distribution of the two phases and uniform grain sizes in the range of only a few micrometers up to several tenths of micrometers.
+The practical work involves, in addition to appropriate heat treatment procedures, thorough analysis of the microstructure applying various microscopic techniques (light and electron microscopy) and X-ray diffraction for the phase-specific determination of preferred crystallographic orientations of grains and internal lattice strain.
 The project is meant to be a MSc project, but parts of it can be formulated as a BSc project, if requested.